 As president of CAMI Video, a division of Columbia Artists Management that Mr. Gelb founded in 1982, he served as executive producer of the Met’s television series The Metropolitan Opera Presents for six years.
 He produced 25 televised productions for the Met, including the landmark 1990 telecast of Wagner’s complete Der Ring des Nibelungen.
 The 17-hour program was broadcast over four consecutive nights on PBS (and subsequently released on home video), making history for monolithic programming of opera on television.
 While at CAMI, Mr. Gelb produced, and occasionally directed, more than 50 programs for television, featuring such artists as Herbert von Karajan and Mstislav Rostropovich.
 His television productions have earned 13 primetime Emmy Awards, including six for Mr. Gelb as a producer and director.

 Among Mr. Gelb’s Emmy Award–winning films are Soldiers of Music: Rostropovich Returns to Russia (1991) and Vladimir Horowitz: The Last Romantic (1985), both with Maysles Films.
 Mr. Gelb received a Peabody Award for his four-part television series Marsalis on Music (1995), in which jazz trumpeter Wynton Marsalis introduces young audiences to the full experience of classical music and jazz.
 He has also won Peabody Awards for the 1986 concert film Horowitz in Moscow and for the Met’s Live in HD series.
 In 2001, he co-directed and produced a 90-minute documentary entitled Recording The Producers: A Musical Romp with Mel Brooks, about the making of the hit Broadway show’s cast album.
 The film was awarded a Grammy in 2002.
 Three of the Met’s Live in HD productions released on DVD—John Adams’s Doctor Atomic, Wagner’s Ring cycle, and Thomas Adès’s The Tempest (the latter two directed by Robert Lepage)—won consecutive Grammys for best opera recording for the company and for Mr. Gelb as executive producer between 2011 and 2013.
-He also received the Tribeca Disruptive Innovation Award for the Live in HD series in 2011.
+The Met once again won the best opera recording Grammy in 2020 with its audio release of the Gershwins’ Porgy and Bess.
+In 2011, Mr. Gelb received the Tribeca Disruptive Innovation Award for the Live in HD series.

 From 1995 until joining the Met, Mr. Gelb was president of Sony Classical, one of the largest international classical record labels.
 He led the company through a period of notable growth and creativity, expanding the focus of recording projects to include best-selling film music, among them the Academy Award–winning scores for Crouching Tiger, Hidden Dragon by Tan Dun, The Red Violin by John Corigliano, and Titanic by James Horner, while preserving the label’s tradition of recording Broadway musicals and maintaining an extensive catalogue of classical works by many of the best-known artists in the world.
 He also initiated Sony Classical’s program of commissioning new music, something no other classical label had attempted in recent years.